 Clinical Curriculum Subcommittee

 This subcommittee oversees the design, operations and outcomes of the Year 3 and Year 4 curriculum.
-Members are drawn from the following: Clerkship directors; Transitions and Intersessions Course directors, Electives director, basic science faculty members, lead administrative personnel and support personnel, including those from Evaluation and Assessment and the Office of Learning Resources.
+Members are drawn from the following: clerkship directors; transitions and intersessions course directors, electives director, basic science faculty members, lead administrative personnel and support personnel, including those from Office of Assessment and Evaluation.
 The chair is elected by the members of the subcommittee.

 Council of Chairs

 The council will be responsible for representing the interests of each department to the dean, ensuring adherence to the policies and procedures of the college, aligning goals of each department to the mission of the college and providing input into the strategic plan of the college.
 The council will be advisory to the dean.

 The Curriculum Committee will work with the chief academic officer or designee to advance educational goals, to review all components of the curriculum and to make recommendations regarding curricular policies.
 Several subcommittees are tasked with specific functions and each subcommittee reports to the Curriculum Committee.